DoctorLeQuack1/SqlEmployeeTracker/README.md

 This will install all necessary dependencies.

 ## Usage
+Change `.env` file variables with your respective postgreSQL database configuration.
+Make sure to copy the contents from `sql/seeds.sql` to create each table and populate them.

-To start the application locally, use the following command:
+Once To start the application locally, use the following command:

 ```sh
 npm run build